BeJian/IFS-IEM/README.md

 - ReliefF-RFECV
 ![Fig](line_L1.png)

 The models include SVM, KNN, DT, DBN, DNN, CNN, RF, XGBoost, CatBoost, LightGBM were used for fault diagnosis performance testing.
-If you are interested in CNN/DNN design, you can refer to FD test.ipynb
+If you are interested in the design of these models, you can refer to FD test.ipynb

 ## Citation
 If you use this code for your research, please cite our paper: